rik-degraaff/Subluminal/diary/project_diary.md

 **LUC** = Luc Kury
 **LGK** = Lucas Galery Käser

+### Friday, March 23rd, 2918 (all)
+- DAV created a syntax for all "/"-commands for console messages.

 ### Thursday, March 22nd, 2018 (all)
 - Added feature: When you prepend "/" or "@" to your command-line message you can add functionality to it, for example "/logout", or "@alex02".
 These changes were made in ConsolePresenter.java.